MicrosoftDocs/azure-devops-docs/docs/pipelines/process/create-multistage-pipeline.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-You can use a multistage pipeline to divide your CI/CD process into stages that represent different parts of your development cycle.
-In this article, we'll build a YAML pipeline with four stages:
+You can use an Azure DevOps multistage pipeline to divide your CI/CD process into stages that represent different parts of your development cycle.
+Using a multistage pipeline gives you more visibility into your deployment process and makes it easier to integrate like [approvals and checks](approvals.md).

+In this article, you'll build a YAML pipeline with three stages:

-* Build: builds the source code and produces a package
+* Build: build the source code and produce a package
-* Dev: test changes before deploying to production
+* Dev: test changes before deploying to staging
 * Staging: deploy to a staging Azure App Service instance

+In a real-world scenario, you may have another stage for deploying to production depending on your DevOps process.

-We'll create a .NET web application for a pretend space game that includes a leaderboard to show high scores.
+In this article, you'll create a .NET web application for a pretend space game that includes a leaderboard to show high scores.

 ## Prerequisites